fbpx

 • 3 whole black peppercorns

-• 2 tbsp maple syrup: make sure to use a dark and robust pure Canadian maple syrup for the full flavour of this dish!
+• 2 tablespoon maple syrup: make sure to use a dark and robust pure Canadian maple syrup for the full flavour of this dish!

 • 400ml vegetable stock